Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: The dual representation of risk and regret measures

 \subsection{Examples of popular $\QQ$ and $\QQQQ$}

-This subsection and the following Subsection 2.3 provides examples of popular risk and regret measures.
+This subsection provides examples of popular pairs of risk and regret measures.
 Some of the conclusions have appeared in Rockafellar and Uryasev (2013) and Ang et.al.
-(2018), but none of the regret envelopes are discussed there.
-We display both risk and regret functions for the purpose of algorithm development in the following sections.
+(2018), but no detail of the regret envelopes was given before.
+We also display the respective risk and regret functions for the purpose of algorithmic development in the following sections.